SusuXu/VBCI/README.md

 Please contact susu.xu@stonybrook.edu if you have any question on the codes.

 ## Disclamer
-This project is supported by USGS, Stanford Unviersity, and Stony Brook University.
+This project is supported by USGS, Stony Brook University, and Stanford Unviersity.